sanjushasuresh/sanjushasuresh/README.md

 - 👋 Hi, I’m @sanjushasuresh
 - 👀 I’m passionate and curious about DATA!
-- 🌱 My skills include Data Science, Machine Learning, Artificial Intelligence, Statistics, Python, SQL, and Tableau
+- 🌱 My skills include Data Science, Machine Learning, Data Analysis, Statistics, Python, SQL, and Tableau
 - 💞 I'm looking to collaborate on all the above topics
 - 📫 How to reach me : sanjushasuresh19@gmail.com